Frequently Asked Questions

 Circuit Clerk, or 630-232-3413.

-Parking tickets and/or vehicle sticker violations may be paid at the
+Parking ticket violations may be paid at the

 Village of Carpentersville Finance Department or